nabin2004/pqa/README.md

-# Install PhysicsVQA Frontend Locally Using npm
+# Install PhysicsVQA Frontend locally Using npm

 ## Build and Start